Nevada Month-to-Month Lease Agreement

 Required Notice To End a Month-to-Month Rental in Nevada

-Nevada lets both the landlord or tenant terminate a month-to-month lease with at least 30 days of advance notice, although certain vulnerable or disabled tenants may have an extra 30 days to move out as a grace period.
-In general, any reason that isn’t landlord retaliation is a legal and valid grounds for ending a month-to-month lease.
+Nevada lets both the landlord or tenant end a month-to-month lease with at least 30 days of advance notice.
+Certain vulnerable or disabled tenants may have an extra 30 days to move out as a grace period.
+In general, it’s valid to end a month-to-month lease for any reason that isn’t landlord retaliation.

 Nevada requires written notice to end a month-to-month lease.
-While mailed notice to the address of record is usually sufficient, Nevada can have complex notice delivery requirements, including some situations which require a licensed process server or other officer.
+Mailed notice to the address of record is usually sufficient, but Nevada can have complex notice delivery requirements, including some situations which require a licensed process server or other officer.

 Required Notice To Raise the Rent on a Nevada Month-to-Month Lease

-Nevada requires that notice for a rental increase be delivered in writing, with at least 45 days of advance notice for most month-to-month leases.
+Nevada requires at least 45 days of advance notice to raise rent on most month-to-month leases.

 Eviction in Nevada Month-to-Month Rentals

-Nevada tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Nevada tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Nevada typically take one to six weeks.

 For more information on the eviction process in Nevada, click here.